freeload101/Java-Android-Magisk-Burp-Objection-Root-Emulator-Easy/README.md

 ### Usage:

-Put ps1 file in a folder WITH NO SPACES ( WIP for true portability )
+Put ps1 file in a folder WITH NO SPACES ( WIP for true portability for now path must stay the same )
 Rightclick Run with PowerShell

 ## Burp/Android Emulator